 TO: Eleventh Hour Rescue

 My name is Zachary.
 I just turned 7 and for my birthday party, I did not want presents.
 I wanted money donations so that no animals would be killed and I really hope that you can make a lot of animals have their lives saved.
 Thank you for saving our dog and for bringing her up to New Jersey.
-She was named "Olivia" in Georgia, and then named "Vidalia" by you guys, but I didn't like the onion name, so now we decided her name is "Delilah."
+She was named "Olivia" in Georgia, and then named "Vidalia" by the people who brought her up to New Jersey, but I didn't like the onion name, so now we decided her name is "Delilah."
 We love her so much and I love playing with her.
 She is a lovable dog and she has a new special place in my heart.

 Enclosed: $529.00 plus photo of Delilah